ghc/ghc/docs/users_guide/phases.rst

     automatically, you can reverse this behaviour by reversing this flag:
     ``-fno-link-rts``.

+.. ghc-flag:: -fdisable-strict-loader-integrity-check
+    :shortdesc: Disable strict loader integrity checks
+    :type: dynamic
+    :category: linking

+    When loading packages that are also themselves dependencies of GHC itself, the loader performs a check to ensure that the ABI of the package is compatible with the the version of the package that is linked into the GHC executable itself.
+If this is not the case, it can lead to mysterious segfaults and worse when trying to use these inconsistent packages as dependencies of Template Haskell or GHC plugin code.

+    This flag disables the check, which might be too strict when you just want to load a package into GHCi without running any plugin or TH code.

 .. ghc-flag:: -main-is ⟨thing⟩
     :shortdesc: Set main module and function
     :type: dynamic